BardRedStar/EasyStartGuide/README.md

 ```
 > :heavy_exclamation_mark: **NOTE:**
 >
-> If you set the custom view parameter, the text color won`t work with it!
+> If you set the custom view parameter, the text color won't work with it!

 #### Corner radius